core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 This specification also makes use of the following terminology:

-* child: A schema node defined as a child node of a container, a list, a case, a notification, an RPC input, an RPC output, an action input, an action output.
+* child: A schema node defined as a child node of a container, a list, a case, a notification, an RPC input, an RPC output, an action input, or an action output.

 * YANG Schema Item iDentifier (YANG SID or simply SID): Unsigned integer used to identify different YANG items.

 * delta: Difference between the current YANG SID and a reference YANG SID.
 A reference YANG SID is defined for each context for which deltas are used.

-* item: A schema node, an identity, a module, a submodule or a feature defined using the YANG modeling language.
+* item: A schema node, an identity, a module, a submodule, or a feature defined using the YANG modeling language.

 * list entry: the data associated with a single element of a list.